dmcquay/dmcquay.github.io/_posts/2017-06-14-nodejs-connection-pooling-and-dns-caching.md

+---
+layout: post
+title: "NodeJS Connection Pooling and DNS Caching"
+date: 2017-06-14
+categories: Optimization
+---

 The following potential concerns came up in my workplace recently, so I decided to investigate them.

-- Node.js does not cache DNS responses
+Node.js does not cache DNS responses
-- Node.js does not maintain connections to servers
+Node.js does not maintain connections to servers

 # DNS Caching